ElisonSherton/elisonsherton.github.io/_posts/2022-05-31-PolyNLoss.md

 ## PolyNLoss by perturbing coefficients in CE Loss

-As shown above, if we could modify all alphas or at least a lot of leading alpha terms (since very high powers of $(1-p_t)$ would likely tend to zero (as $|1-p_t| < 1$) based on the task at hand, it might benefit the process of backprop.
+As shown above, if we could modify all alphas or at least a lot of leading alpha terms (since very high powers of 1 - p<sub>t</sub> would likely tend to zero as |1 - p<sub>t</sub>| < 1) based on the task at hand, it might benefit the process of backprop.
 However, computationally it would mean tuning a lot of hyperparameters.
 Consider that we decide to only adjust the first n terms of the infinite series as follows

 ![](https://latex.codecogs.com/gif.latex?%5Cinline%20%5Cdpi%7B200%7D%20%5Ctiny%20Loss%20%3D%20%28%5Cepsilon_1%20&plus;%201%29%281-p_t%29%20&plus;%20%28%5Cepsilon_2&plus;1%29%5Cfrac%7B%281-p_t%29%5E2%7D%7B2%7D%20&plus;...&plus;%20%28%5Cepsilon_n%20&plus;%201%29%5Cfrac%7B%281-p_t%29%5En%7D%7Bn%7D%20&plus;%20%5Cfrac%7B%281-p_t%29%5En%7D%7Bn%7D%20&plus;%20...)